Medicare Part B Coverage

-An ambulance service is deemed necessary for a patient who is either unconscious, heavily bleeding or is unable to travel through any other mode of transport.
-Ambulance services are separately payable under Medicare Part B which pays 80 percent of the Medicare approved cost.
+An ambulance service is deemed necessary for a patient who is either unconscious, heavily bleeding, or is unable to travel through any other mode of transport.
+Ambulance services are separately payable under Medicare Part B which pays 80 percent of the Medicare-approved cost.
 Ambulance providers cannot charge more than what is approved.
-Medicare ambulance benefit is confined to transportation and in absence of transport, it is no payable service.
+Medicare ambulance benefit is confined to transportation and in the absence of transport, it is no payable service.

 Coverage under Medicare Part B for ambulance transportation is limited to only the situation wherein the patient is in dire need of medical care in a hospital or a skilled nursing facility, and when any other mode of transport would prove dangerous.